-Students, who are at-risk or on academic probation, will go through a ten-week series of workshops, breakout groups, and activities to help them develop necessary skills to be effective university students.
-The program focuses on key areas where students may have difficulties in such as evaluation preparation, time management, financial stress, mental and physical health, lack of student engagement, poor resiliency, and career confusion.
+Students, who are at-risk or on academic probation, will go through a twelve-week series of workshops, breakout groups, and activities to help them develop necessary skills to be effective university students.
+The program focuses on key areas where students may have difficulties in such as evaluation preparation, time management, financial stress, mental and physical health, lack of student engagement, poor resiliency, and career confusion in the Faculty of Arts, Humanities and Social Sciences.
 Students will have a peer mentor that will present the curriculum, facilitate their breakout activities and answer any questions that they may have.
-Students will also have to write four reflections on their development as a PASS student and receive support from the Coordinator - Student Success and Support Services.
+Students will also have to write four reflections on their development as a PASS student and receive support from the Student Success and Academic Support Coordinator and Career Advisor.

 Students must have a GPA of 55.0 to 64.9 to be admitted into PASS.

-For AP students: If at the end of the Winter semester, you are still on academic probation, then the Coordinator - Student Success and Support Services will make a recommendation to the Academic Standing Committee to document your involvement within PASS.
+If at the end of the Winter semester, if a student is still on academic probation, then the FAHSS Student Success and Academic Support Coordinator will make a recommendation to the Academic Standing Committee to document their involvement within PASS.

 - "I was given the privilege to be a part of the PASS program, during the winter 2019 semester.
 I had a terrible fall semester that year, resulting in one failed class and an average of 58%.
 The PASS program and staff were so kind and helpful from the moment I stepped in there, until the moment the program was finished.
 Tony and associates always tried their absolute best to give us the help we needed.
 Whether it was writing essays, making good use of your time and or learning and adapting new studying strategies.
 As well as if you needed additional help outside of school, the staff was very understanding and helpful.
 After completing the PASS program, my grades improved significantly and I have found new ways to learn and I have learned so much.
 I am very thankful for the program; I wouldn’t be back in school if it wasn’t for their help."